Basic concepts of flexbox

 Try the following values of justify-content

-in the live example:
+in the live sample:

 start